wp-cli/core-command/README.md

 		Select which language you want to download.

 	[--version=<version>]
 		Select which version you want to download.
-Accepts a version number, 'latest' or 'nightly'
+Accepts a version number, 'latest' or 'nightly'.

 	[--skip-content]
 		Download WP without the default themes and plugins.